leenyburger/sfu_landing_page_jekyll/_posts/2021-09-07-easy-react-file-upload-with-simple-file-upload-the-complete-guide.md

   }
 ```

 Now… upload a file!
 Did it work?!
 Sweet!
-So at this point our upload widget is functioning and we just need to build out our UI a little more.
+So at this point, our upload widget is functioning and we just need to build out our UI a little more.

-So in very little code we've gotten a working drag-and-drop widget connected straight to Amazon S3 buckets.
+So in very little code, we've got a working drag-and-drop widget connected straight to Amazon S3 buckets.
 Isn't that wild?
 That simple.
 That quick.

 So now your file should be looking something like this.